 80% Viura, 20% Garnacha Blanca from 100+ year-old vines.

 Rich seafood such as seared scallops or baked crab.
 Fine fish such as Dover sole, turbot and halibut.
 Salmon with a beurre blanc or other butter-based sauce or salmon in pastry.
 Simply grilled veal or pork chops, especially with mushrooms.
 Roast chicken, guinea fowl or pheasant (provided the latter is not too gamey in flavour) Washed-rind cheeses such as Epoisses and Soumaintrain

 Harvest takes place during the last week of October.
-Once fermentation is complete, wine is aged in French oak and Acacia barrels, out of which the first month the wine is with its lees.
+Once fermentation is complete, wine is aged for 18 months in French oak and Acacia barrels, out of which the first month the wine is with its lees.

 LOCATION, SOIL, CLIMATE: